csc301-2023-winter/6-John-T/documents/iteration-02-review.md

 1) Swap a member from Front End-User (FE-U) to Front End-Manager (FE-M), as FE-U does not require as much work as FE-M moving forward.
-2) Switching our weekly meeting from Saturday afternoons to Thursday after class such that we can maximize the number of members present and get feedback to the team from partner meetings (Thursdays 2-3PM) quicker.
+2) Switching our weekly meeting from Saturday afternoons to Thursday after class such that we can maximize the number of members present and the representatives can share the feedback from partner meetings (Thursdays 2-3PM) to the team quicker.